-Madagascar: committing to vanilla farmers to develop a stable supply
+Madagascar: committing to develop a stable supply of vanila

 Givaudan is committed to developing a long-term supply of vanilla in Madagascar: as a natural ingredient, it plays a starring role in many of our inspirational flavours and fragrances and is always in high demand among our customers.
 But the task of sourcing vanilla has become increasingly challenging, in part due to the complex supply chain and the circumstances of many local producers and their communities.
 Today, we believe those challenges can only be overcome if we source vanilla in a way that creates value for all.